Richard-Hemingway/clubfinder/README.md

 clubfinder is an SQLite database of Rifle Shooting Clubs in the United Kingdom.

-It currently covers more than 400 clubs.
-The Channel Islands, Isle of Man, Northern Ireland, Wales, and Scotland are broadly complete whilst England is good up to counties starting with "L".
+It currently covers more than 500 clubs.
+The Channel Islands, Isle of Man, Northern Ireland, Wales, and Scotland are broadly complete whilst England is good up to counties starting with "O".

 ## Why?